Book 1: Foundations

 Environmental conditions can change these epigenetic marks.
 Nutrition, stress, toxins - all can alter gene regulation.
 And here's the surprise: some of these changes persist through reproduction.
 Offspring can inherit not just DNA sequence, but also regulatory states.

 The classic example: Dutch Hunger Winter.
-During World War II, the Netherlands experienced severe famine.
+From November 1944 to late spring 1945, the western Netherlands experienced severe famine under German occupation, with rations dropping to 500 calories per day.
 Children conceived during the famine showed increased rates of obesity and metabolic disorders - unsurprising given prenatal malnutrition.
-But their children (who were never malnourished) also showed increased rates of these disorders.
-The famine altered epigenetic marks that persisted two generations.
+But six decades later, researchers found these individuals had altered DNA methylation at the IGF2 gene compared to their unexposed siblings.
+More remarkably, their children (who were never malnourished) also showed elevated metabolic issues including higher BMI and glucose intolerance.
+The famine altered epigenetic marks that persisted across generations.

 This mechanism allows organisms to prepare offspring for the environment they're likely to face.
 If the parent experienced stress or scarcity, offspring may inherit a "thrifty" metabolic phenotype that conserves energy more aggressively.
 If the parent lived in a pathogen-rich environment, offspring may inherit an upregulated immune system.